bendemartin97/klausur-vorbereitung/WAS/Notizen Martin.md

-Vertical privilege escalation: access resources granted to more priviliged accounts SSL chiper suite is specified by: the encryption key lenght, hash algorithm, an encryption protocol using site search operator to restrict search results to a spicific domain
+Vertical privilege escalation: access resources granted to more priviliged accounts SSL chiper suite is specified by: the encryption key lenght, hash algorithm, an encryption protocol using site search operator to restrict search results to a spicific domain SQL Injection attacks: inband, inferential or blind, out-of-band out-of-band is useful, if there is no connection to the db Merriam-Webst